crdueck/exactEarth/functional_lunch_and_learn.md

 language is only concerned with one category: the category of types representable in the language (`Hask` in Haskell).

-In this case, objects in this category are just the types of kind `*`
+In this category, objects are just the types of kind `*`

 ~~~ haskell
 Int, Bool, Maybe Char, a
 ~~~

-and morphisms in this category are just functions.
+and morphisms are just functions.

 ~~~ haskell
 Int -> Bool, [a] -> Int, a -> b